MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Structuring zones for performance

-To avoid a delay for clients using a nonconforming recursive resolver, domain owners SHOULD minimize the use of AliasForm records, and choose SvcDomainName to be a domain for which the client will have already issued address queries (see {{client-behavior}}).
+To avoid a delay for clients using a nonconforming recursive resolver, domain owners SHOULD minimize the use of AliasMode records, and choose TargetName to be a domain for which the client will have already issued address queries (see {{client-behavior}}).
 For foo://foo.example.com:8080, this might look like: